I'm a Keystone College graduate with my Bachelor of Science degree in Information Technology.

 Growing up, I was always interested in technology.
 I loved video games and inevitably grew to love computers and other technology.
 When asked on an assignment in elementary school "what I want to be when I grow up", the best answer I could come up with was simply a "computerist".

 While a "computerist" isn't exactly a profession (or a word for that matter), I did continue to achieve that dream - just with a different title.
 At Borton-Lawson, I've gone on to become an Application Programmer over my three years of employment.
-It's a great job working with great people and a phenomenal experience overall.

 On top of being a "computerist" (or programmer, as the professional world seems to call it), I love web development.
 During my career in college, I worked on a few different websites for classes, honors projects, and more.
 I always found it fun to work with a team to design, build, and deploy a website for a customer.